 It is a day to rejoice in the extraordinary acts of women and to stand together, as a united force to advance gender equality around the world.

-Irina Bokova, UNESCO Director-General on International Women's Day 2016
+Message of Irina Bokova, Director-General of UNESCO, for International Women's Day 2017

 A bit of history: International Women’s Day, back to 1975